The Music Lineup for Costa Rica’s Eco-Forward Envision Festival 2020 Has Arrived! ⋆ The Costa Rica News

 With more than 50 music acts on the lineup, the announcement continues a tradition showcasing the finest electronic music in the world on the same 3 stages as the top homegrown electronic producers in Costa Rica.
 Accompanied by genre-defying talent from all over Latin America and an extended event that now includes a full 7-days at the festival, those who participate are able to revel in almost twice the depth of experience as in prior years.

-There iss a whole lotmore music to enjoy too.
+There is a whole lot more music to enjoy, too.
 In the celebration of big live instrumental acts, heavy-hitting bass acts and steamy seductive house, Envision delivers music from the Sol, Luna and Lapa stages.
 Each is designed to suit a distinct personality, flair, and style of music.
 Then, they are each assembled entirely with nearby bits procured directly from the jungle.

-Following a previous announcement of Rufus Du Sol, Tipper, CloZee, Nahko and Medicine for the People, Envision Festival’s most anticipated talent are slated to be joined by more of the top shelf music acts locals and international travelers have come to expect over the last decade in Costa Rica.

 International virtuosos like Be Svendsen, Manfly, Goldcap, Monolink, YokoO, and more descend onto the festival as if from the Mount Olympus of house music.
 Celebrity weird enthusiasts are also expected to turn heads.